 After fighting extradition for six months, Petersen gave up and requested to be transferred to Denmark.
 He was held in a Danish prison for several more months.

-The Finance Police removed Vestergaard from the charge sheet but added Larsen, Sejerø-Olsen, Marlene Gunst, Sten Byrner and Christie Pipps (aka Kirsten Fuglsbjerg).
+The Financial Police removed Vestergaard from the charge sheet but added Larsen, Sejerø-Olsen, Marlene Gunst, Sten Byrner and Christie Pipps (aka Kirsten Fuglsbjerg).
 All are said to have helped orchestrate the TG’s growing network of offshore accounts since the 1980s.

 The highly publicised trial began in March 2003 at the district court in Ringkøbing, Denmark.
 It was one of the longest, most complex and most expensive criminal fraud trials in Danish history.
 All seven of those charged with Petersen willingly appeared in court in solidarity with their leader.